What is Menveo?

 You should not receive Menveo if you have ever had an allergic reaction to a meningococcal or diphtheria vaccine.

 You should not receive a booster vaccine if you had a life threatening allergic reaction after the first shot.

 Before taking this medicine

-You should not receive a Menveo vaccine if you have ever had an allergic reaction to a meningococcal or a diphtheria vaccine.
+You may not be able to receive Menveo if you've ever had an allergic reaction to a meningococcal, diphtheria, or tetanus vaccine.